weecology/retriever/docs/introduction.rst

 **Required packages**

-To install the Data Retriever from source, you’ll need Python 2.6+ or Python 3.3+ with the following packages installed:
+To install the Data Retriever from source, you’ll need Python 3.6.8+ with the following packages installed:

 -  xlrd